top of page

 • Overuse injuries (tendinopathies, stress reactions) are on the rise with early sport specialisation and year-round play.

-These injuries are not career-ending, but if ignored, they limit participation, reduce performance, and increase re-injury risk.
+• These conditions are not “career-ending,” but if ignored, they can limit participation and performance, and increase reinjury risk.

 The Fitness-Fatigue Model explains how every training session produces both a positive fitness gain and a temporary fatigue cost.